jjgroenendijk/muskrattrap/website/content/IoTNode/hardwareSimulation.md

 ## Simulating Events
 Given that the actual sensors and actuators are not yet implemented, we will use stubs to simulate these events.
 The HAN IoT Node's buttons and LEDs will represent sensor inputs and outputs, respectively.

-### Trap Status (Open/Closed)
+### Door Status (Open/Closed)
 - **Simulation Method:** Use a button `SWITCH 1` to toggle the trap status.
-Pressing the button changes the state from open to closed or vice versa.
-Status trap closed sets `LED 01` to ON.
+When the red button is pressed, the door is considered closed.
+  A pressed red button, a closed trap door, sets LED1 to on.
 - **Implementation:** Configure an interrupt to detect button presses and update the trap status variable.

 ### Catch Detection